error500/cornerstone-child-theme/README.md

 	scss/app.scss

-Workin with gulp
-You should install gulp and som modules with
+Gulp install command :
 	npm install gulp
 	npm install --save-dev gulp-imagemin
 	npm install --save-dev gulp-compass
 	npm install --save-dev gulp-filter

-So that your images should be located in img-resource and the gulp imagemin action will target to img folder
+	npm install --save-dev gulp-uglify
+	npm install --save-dev gulp-htmlmin

+Updating with gulp
+	npm update

+Gulp commands :

+Needs images ? use to save them to img-resource and run
+	gulp imagemin
+	=> they will be minified and reachable in img/

+Needs javascript ? write it in
+	js/child.js
+	(working on minifier also)
+	gulp uglify